-- a distributor's obligation to remedy its failure to comply with an obligation under this Code of Practice (clause 15.2); - a distributor's obligation to notify customers of their failure to comply with an obligation under this Code of Practice (clause 15.3); and - a customer's obligations in the event of its non-compliance with this Code of Practice (clauses 15.4 and 15.5).
+- a distributor's obligation to remedy and report its failure to comply with an obligation under this Code of Practice (clause 15.2); - a distributor's obligation to notify customers of their failure to comply with an obligation under this Code of Practice (clause 15.3); and - a customer's obligations in the event of its non-compliance with this Code of Practice (clauses 15.4 and 15.5).

 15.2.
-Distributor's obligation to remedy
+Distributor's obligation to remedy and report

 - 15.2.1.
 If a distributor breaches this Code of Practice, it must remedy that breach as soon as practicable. - 15.2.2.
-Where a breach of this Code of Practice by a distributor is found to be caused by a customer not complying with the Code of Practice, the distributor is deemed to have complied with the Code of Practice unless the distributor does not act in accordance with clause 15.4.2 to seek the customer's compliance. - 15.2.3.
-This clause 15.2 applies to an exempt distributor.
+Where a breach of this Code of Practice by a distributor is found to be caused by a customer not complying with the Code of Practice, the distributor is deemed to have complied with the Code of Practice unless the distributor does not act in accordance with clause 15.4.2 to seek the customer's compliance. - 15.2.2.15.2.3.
+A distributor must report to the Commission any breach or potential breach of the obligations identified in Schedule 6, Part 1 in the manner, form and time specified. - 15.2.3.
+This clause 15.2 (except for clause 15.2.3) applies to an exempt distributor.